jessehorne/sequence-interview/README.md

 In this repository, I have created a very simple set of scripts to pull data, transform it and normalize it using BigQuery.

 **Please note:** This is a very simple example of how to complete this challenge and it is sparse due to my goal to limit the challenge to only a couple of hours of work.
-Please see the "What I Would Do With More Time" section that details what I would do if I decided to spend more time improving this project.
-I would actually prefer to do what's noted in that section before submitting but I simply do not have the time at the moment.
-My sincere apologies.
+Please see the "What I Would Do With More Time" section that details what I would do if I had more time to improve this project.

 ---